biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >
 > **Packing samples for transport in RT:**
 >
-> - Put all containers with liquid in at least two water-prove bags (e.g. zip-lock).
+> - Put all containers with liquid in at least two waterproof bags (e.g. zip-lock).
 >
 > - Stick the following lables well visible on the outer back or package (if needed):
 >   - Biological samples, **if** infectious (**UN 3373 Category B**: https://www.ruokavirasto.fi/globalassets/laboratoriopalvelut/elaintautitutkimukset/pakkausohjeet/tulostettava-un-3373-merkki.pdf)